archtechx/tenancy/source/docs/console-commands.md

 # Console Commands {#console-commands}

-The package comes with a couple of artisan commands.
+The package comes with some artisan commands that will help you during development.

 ## Migrate {#migrate}